Maurice Wilkes and Bill Renwick in front of the complete EDSAC, one of the first stored-program computers (c. 1950).

 The institutional picture is mixed.
 Some DH centers have thrived; others have lost funding or been folded into libraries and IT units.
 The field continues to face structural challenges in higher education: tenure and promotion systems that undervalue digital work, precarious labor for the staff who build and maintain projects, and the ongoing difficulty of sustaining digital projects over time.
 None of these are solved.
 But the intellectual vitality of the field isn’t in question.

 AI has changed the conversation.
 The emergence of large language models and generative AI has reshaped the landscape dramatically.
-Humanists are now grappling with questions about authorship, creativity, bias, and the nature of knowledge that have been core to their disciplines for centuries—but in a new and urgent register.
-At the same time, AI tools have lowered the barrier to technical work in ways that make digital humanities methods more accessible than ever.
+Humanists are now grappling with questions about authorship, creativity, bias, and the nature of knowledge that have been core to their disciplines for centuries, but in a new and urgent register.
+At the same time, AI has lowered the barrier to technical work in ways that make digital humanities methods more accessible than ever.
 You no longer need to learn a programming language to do sophisticated text analysis or build a compelling interactive project.
 You need good questions and editorial judgment.

 What Amaranth does differently